-CONTINUED PUBLIC HEARING - Appl. #PL2017-017 - VACATION OF RIGHT-OF-WAY - an approximately 600' section of NW Lowenstein Dr located at the northwest corner of NW Chipman Rd and NW Pryor Rd; Christie Development Association, LLC, applicant (continued to a date uncertain, at the City's request)
+3. Continued Application #PL2017-017 - VACATION OF RIGHT-OF-WAY - an approximately 600' section of NW Lowenstein Dr. located at the northwest corner of NW Chipman Rd. and NW Pryor Rd.; Christie Development Association, LLC, applicant

 Chairperson Norbury opened the hearing at 5:05 p.m. and stated that the City had requested that Application PL2017-017 be continued, to a date uncertain.
 He asked for a motion.